learn-co-curriculum/selecting-single-elements-readme/README.md

 To grab the first link in our web page we need to call `document.querySelector('a')`.
 That's it.
 Open up your Console again, make sure to change to the CodePen context by selecting the dropdown at the top that says `top` and selecting CodePen Preview.
 Then, type in `document.querySelector('a')`.
 You should see the first link be returned.

-### Retreiving Attributes
+### Retrieving Attributes

 Now that we have selected the proper HTML element, we can ask Javascript about specific attributes of that element.
-When thinking about a link, the two most important attributes are the URL it links to is and the link text.
+When thinking about a link, the two most important attributes are the URL it links to and the link text.

 To review, we selected the first link in our simplified wikipedia page by typing: